 Formerly Kochia scoparia.
 Native to Eurasia.
-To 3 ft. high and 2 ft. wide.
+To 3 feet high and 2 feet wide.
 Branches are so thickly clothed in soft, narrow, light green leaves that plant is too dense to see through.
 Grow individually for its gently rounded form; or group plants for low, temporary hedge or edging.
 Can be sheared into any shape.
 Grow from seed sown in early spring or (in mild-winter climates) in fall.
 Seeds need light to germinate, so barely cover them with soil.
 Tolerates high heat.

-B. s. trichophylla known as Mexican fire bush or burning bush, is identical to the species, but its foliage turns bright red or purplish red in autumn.
+- trichophylla known as Mexican fire bush or burning bush, is identical to the species, but its foliage turns bright red or purplish red in autumn.

 - Can reseed profusely enough to become a pest; be sure to hoe out any unwanted seedlings when they're still small.